ConductorOne/baton-jenkins/README.md

       - /usr/local/bin/docker:/usr/local/bin/docker
 ```

-Run `docker-compose up -d` to launch the containers.
-You can then access the Jenkins admin server at [http://localhost:8080](http://localhost:8080) and login with the admin credentials you provided in the docker-compose file.
+Run `docker-compose up -d` to launch the container.
 You will also need Jenkins’s initial admin password to perform the Jenkins web-based installation.
 You can get the Jenkins admin password with the following command.
 ```
 docker exec jenkins-lts cat /var/jenkins_home/secrets/initialAdminPassword
 ```